 Disposal of packaging and food waste is another potential area of opportunity.
-Of the most frequently cited challenges for "green" consumers is the lack of options to dispose of waste in an environmentally conscious way.
+Among the most frequently cited challenges for “green” consumers is the lack of options to dispose of waste in an environmentally conscious way.
 Forty-two percent of respondents said environmentally friendly disposal methods are not readily available, and 39 percent said packaging is not recyclable or compostable.
-Offering consumers foodservice items that are served in packaging that has recycled content or is compostable, and offering them recycling and composting disposal bins, are easy steps to take to address consumers' concerns and increase sales.
+Offering consumers foodservice items served in packaging that has recycled content or is compostable, and offering them recycling and composting disposal bins, are easy steps to take to address consumers' concerns and increase sales.

-Packaging is an often overlooked opportunity for operators, but can be a differentiator to attract new customers and increase cash register rings among existing customers.
+Packaging is an often-overlooked opportunity for operators, but can be a differentiator to attract new customers and increase cash register rings among existing customers.
 With the abundance of outlets selling freshly prepared food and beverages, c-store operators can use these insights to employ simple strategies that will grow sales and help them stand out from the competition.

 Editor's Note: The opinions expressed in this article are the author's, and do not necessarily reflect the views of Convenience Store News.